sumit1202/ReconXcrpt-A-Reconnaissance-Framework/readme.txt

 #Ethical-Hacking-Framework
 #Ethical Hacking Framework, a framework providing beginners to play with various security-related tools.
+#Below you see is,how the framework looks like -

 Mr/Mrs ***** following options can be performed: